 Houston isn't just one of the largest cities in the U.S., it's also one of the most diverse.
 Which is why it should be no surprise an Asian/Tex-Mex fusion burrito would make this list.
-Coreanos Korean BBQ burritos combine the best cultural flavors from Korean, American and Mexican cuisine, all stuffed into a delicious tortilla.
+Coreanos Korean BBQ burritos combine the best cultural flavors from Korean, American, and Mexican cuisines, all stuffed into a delicious tortilla.

-One of the most popular items on the menu is The OG — Korean-marinated steak with kimchi, crispy fries, cheese, pico de gallo and spicy mayo — but chicken, pork and tofu options are also available.
+One of the most popular items on the menu is The OG.
+It's made up of Korean-marinated steak with kimchi, crispy fries, cheese, pico de gallo, and spicy mayo, but chicken, pork, and tofu options are also available.
 Round out your meal with the Kimcheese or Three Wise fries.

 Tip: The food truck's location changes from day to day.
 Check out its website or Twitter account for more info on hours and location.

 Puebla's is a no-nonsense place that focuses on two things: good food and good service.
 This hole-in-the-wall restaurant in the Heights might be more well known for its tacos, but its burritos shouldn't be overlooked — especially the breakfast burritos.
 Unlike many Tex-Mex joints, the food here isn't loaded with grease, and the restaurant gets its produce from local farmers markets.
 The bacon used for the breakfast burritos is thick-cut and savory, while the eggs are farm fresh.
 Even so, prices are cheap, and portions are generous.